These FAQs were reviewed and updated in November.

 It is really important that teachers are able to input into Local Phasing Delivery Plans and that concerns regarding practicals are highlighted.

-The risk assessment indicates a mask should be worn when undertaking certain tasks, including dealing with suspected cases.
+The risk assessment indicates that a mask should be worn when undertaking certain tasks, including dealing with suspected cases.
 Should the mask comply with any standards?
 (Scotland)

 In high-risk circumstances (such as dealing with a suspected case), FFP3 masks that are clearly CE marked should be used.